Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Conclusions

+We next generalized these results to nonlinear elastic $N$-rotors.
+We found that the associated shape manifold~$\mathcal{B}$ is reducible since it is the product manifold of $N-1$ hyperbolic planes $\mathbb{H}^2$~($\mathsf{A}>0$), or $2$D~Robertson-Walker spacetimes~($\mathsf{A}<0$), depending on the convention used to define the rotation sign of the total angular momentum.
+We then considered elastic $N$-rotors subject to time-dependent self-equilibrated moments.
+The geometric phase is studied in the extended autonomous Hamiltonian framework.
+The $(N + 1)$-dimensional shape manifold of the extended autonomous system has a structure similar to that of the $N$-dimensional shape manifold of free elastic rotors.
+Similarly to the double rotor, a unique metric for the $N$-rotors can be defined.

-We found that the Riemannian structure of the shape manifold depends on the sign of the conserved total angular momentum.
-The geometric phase is evaluated by the same $2$-form given by the sum of the sectional curvature forms of $\mathcal{B}$.
+The two metrics depend on the sign of $A$ and are both compatible with the geometric phase, which is evaluated by the same $2$-form given by the sum of the sectional curvature forms of $\mathcal{B}$.
 The intrinsic metric allows one to quantify the similarity of a shape $S_1$, or point on $\mathcal{B}$, to another point, or shape $S_2$, by measuring the intrinsic geodesic distance between the two points in terms of curvature, or induced geometric phase.
 The Euclidean metric would give misleading shorter distances between the two shapes.
 This is because it is not an intrinsic structure that follows from the dynamics.
 Thus, low-momentum shapes are far apart from high-momentum shapes.
-If $\mathsf{A}<0$, the shape manifold is an expanding spacetime universe and the two different shapes are `red-shifted' as very far away from each other.
-If $\mathsf{A}>0$, the shape manifold has the character of the hyperbolic plane and the two shapes appear far away from each other as the difference of their momenta becomes larger.
-Furthermore, the intrinsic distance between shapes is relevant for measuring how close an orbit is to the stable/unstable sub-manifolds of fixed points of the dynamics on the shape manifold.
+If $\mathsf{A}<0$, the shape manifold is a $2$D~expanding spacetime universe and the two different shapes are red-shifted and are far apart from each other.
+If $\mathsf{A}>0$, the shape manifold has the character of the hyperbolic plane and the two shapes appear far apart as the difference of their momenta becomes larger.
+The intrinsic distance between shapes is relevant for measuring how close an orbit is to the stable/unstable submanifolds of fixed points of the dynamics on the shape manifold.